 Move your rinsed and dried chicken onto a clean surface or into a large bowl, breast-side down.
 Then sprinkle the chicken generously with your favorite seasonings.

-(My go-to seasoning is the All Purpose spice blend, infused with essential oils, from Spark Naturals.
-With garlic & onion powder, oregano, thyme, black pepper, cayenne, paprika, salt & all natural rosemary, cilantro, and wild orange essential oils…it is the perfect compliment for practically anything!)
+(My go-to seasoning is this All Purpose spice blend, infused with essential oils.
+With garlic & onion powder, oregano, thyme, black pepper, cayenne, paprika, salt & all natural rosemary, cilantro, and sweet orange essential oils…it is the perfect compliment for practically anything!)

 Now flip the bird over, and place it on top of the tin foil balls in the crockpot.
 Sprinkle this side with your seasonings as well.